pforret/rpi_dashboard/README.md

 # rpi_dashboard

-Dahsboard with rotating pages on Raspberry Pi
+Dashboard with rotating pages on Raspberry Pi

 ## 🔥 Usage